 Recommended time/stage of studies for completion: 1. or 2. year of MSc studies.

 Term/teaching period when the course will be offered: yearly during the autumn term, period I.

 Most important numerical and computational methods and principles for statistics.
 Theory and practice of methods for sampling from probability distributions including rejection sampling, importance sampling, generic Markov chain Monte Carlo and Hamiltonian Monte Carlo.
 Overview of modern methods for approximate inference.
 The computer projects can be implemented in Python (preferred) or R.

 Lecture notes and articles to be announced during the course

 Lectures, exercises, computer exercises, project work

-Computer excercises and a computer-based home exam, Course will be graded with grades 1-5
+Computer excercises and a computer-based home exam.
+The course will be graded with grades 1-5.

 Exercises and project work.